CovidTrail/covidtrail.github.io/index.md

 ### Landing Page after Logging In

-After logging in, users are taken back to the landing page, except the SIGN IN and REGISTER button is replaced with the user's covid status.
+After logging in, users are taken back to the landing page, except the SIGN IN and REGISTER button is replaced with the user's COVID-19 status.
 ![](images/landingLoggedIn.PNG)

 ### Check in Page